Microscopic dynamics and Bose-Einstein condensation in liquid helium

-Second, earlier discussion of BEC in liquid helium at $p=0$ was seemingly based on the analogy with gases \cite{pinesnoz,griffin,ceperley,pitaevs,annett,leggett,glyde}.
+Third, earlier discussion of BEC in liquid helium at $p=0$ was based on the analogy with gases \cite{pinesnoz,griffin,ceperley,pitaevs,annett,leggett,glyde}.
 The data involved in this discussion are not inconsistent with the BECFE considered here.
-Theoretically, BEC in the liquid helium at $p=0$ was discussed by generalising the criterion for the Bose gas and based on a large density matrix eigenvalue related to a large number of atoms in a particular state \cite{penrose}.
-This applies to BEC at any $p$.
-Experimentally, ascertaining BEC at $p=0$ involves decomposing the measured momentum distribution into $n_0\delta(p)$ and the rest, i.e. by assuming BEC at $p=0$ to begin with \cite{temp-energy4,griffin,pitaevs}.
-The analysis of experimental data is model-depedendent, with some models consistent with $n_0=0$ \cite{temp-energy4}.
+Theoretically, BEC in liquid helium at $p=0$ was discussed by generalising the criterion for the Bose gas and based on a large density matrix eigenvalue related to a large number of atoms in a particular state \cite{penrose}.
+This applies to BEC at any $p$ \cite{pinesnoz}.
+Experimentally, ascertaining BEC at $p=0$ involves decomposing the measured momentum distribution into $n_0\delta(p)$ ($n_0$ is the number of atoms with $p=0$) and the rest, i.e. by assuming BEC at $p=0$ to begin with \cite{temp-energy4,griffin,pitaevs}.
+The analysis of experimental data is model-dependent and involves problems in inverting scattering data to obtain a non-ambiguous momentum distribution.
+As a result, several models are consistent with $n_0=0$ (see, e.g., p.
+175 of Ref. \cite{temp-energy4} and accompanying discussion).
 By similarly assuming BEC at $p=0$, the condensate fraction was calculated in PIMC simulations \cite{ceperley}.
-It would be interesting to use these as well as dynamical simulations to quantify the BECFE state at $E=E_t$ related to transits.
+It would be interesting to use these as well as dynamical PIMD simulations \cite{path-he} to quantify the BECFE state at $E=E_t$ related to transits.
 This would require larger systems with many transits.